So, how do you drive? On edge, a bit aggressive? Or laid back and composed?

 How it should be done

-First, one needs to clear the mind of every speck of stress and focus on the job (that is driving).
-Similar to relaxed driving, one should go easy on the pedal and the shifts
+- First, one needs to clear the mind of every speck of stress.
+Devote your focus on the job at hand (that is driving).
+Similar to relaxed driving, one should go easy on the pedal and the shifts.

-We know speed bumps are irritating, but they are there to keep vehicle’s speed in check.
-Slow down a bit before you encounter a speed breaker and positively don’t run your car over one at max speed (Your Suspension will never forgive you if you do this).
+- We know speed bumps are annoying, but they are there to keep vehicle’s speed in check.
+Slow down a bit before you encounter a speed breaker and positively don’t run your car over one at max speed (your suspension will never forgive you if you do this).